-- Matthew Herzog began his business career with a paint, wallpaper and picture framing store, May 10, 1909 at 293 Wall Street.
+- Matthew Herzog began his business career with a paint, wallpaper, and picture framing store on May 10th, 1909 at 293 Wall Street in Kingston, NY.
 He opened with one employee, the late Leo Grogan.
-A horse-drawn wagon made deliveries.
+A horse-drawn wagon was used to make deliveries.
 “The first year’s business,” said Mr. Herzog, “totaled $7,002.00.”

 - Mr. Herzog purchased and moved the retail business to 332 Wall Street in 1917.

-- The entire business was managed by Mr. Herzog alone until 1929 when his son, Robert H. Herzog joined it, following graduation from Yale University.
+- The entire business was managed by Mr. Herzog alone until the year 1929.
+This is when his son, Robert H. Herzog joined, following his graduation from Yale University.
 It has been said that Robert Herzog was a mathematical wizard who could add a column of 4 and 5 digit numbers faster than an adding machine.

-- By 1947 Herzog’s wholesale business supplied 250 other stores within a 75 mile radius which was covered by four salesmen.
-The wholesale accounts received exceptional service, in that the merchandise was delivered to the door.
-By November of 1948, the completion of a 17,000 foot warehouse space was a necessity for the ever growing wholesale business.
-At this time, the Herzog organization employed 52 local persons who along with their families were completely covered by accident and life insurance and hospitalization, with all costs paid by Herzog’s.
+- By November of 1948, the completion of a 17,000 foot warehouse space was a necessity for the ever-growing wholesale business.
+At this time, the Herzog organization employed 52 local people.
+Along with their families, these employees were completely covered by accident & life insurance, as well as hospitalization.
+All of these costs were paid by Herzog’s.

-- 1959 marked a half century of progress for Herzog Supply Co.
-It was the story of the growth of a private business from a small paint store, opened in 1909, to a large diversified organization serving a vast area.
-They employed 55 local people, covered 6,500 square feet of floor space while supplying 300 retail stores within a 80 radius.
+- 1959 marked a half century of progress for Herzog Supply Company.
+It was the story of the growth of a private business from a small paint store opened in 1909, into a large, diverse organization which served a wide-spread area.
+They employed 55 local people, covered 6,500 square feet of floor space , and did so all while supplying 300 retail stores within a 80 radius.

-- They had acquired 3 large warehouses and 4 company trucks.
+- Herzog’s had acquired 3 large warehouses and 4 company trucks.
 Benjamin Moore paints were featured exclusively.

-- In the early 50’s Robert Herzog purchased Kingston Lumber Company and the adjoining cornfields.
-In the early 60’s he created Kingston Plaza (now a division of Herzog Supply Co.) and developed what is now a 312,115 sq. ft.
+- In the early 50’s, Robert Herzog purchased Kingston Lumber Company and the bordering cornfields.
+During the early 60’s, he created the Kingston Plaza (now a division of Herzog Supply Co.).
+This is where he developed what is now a 312,115 sq. ft.
 Home Center and a 34-store shopping center.

-- In 1971, the current Herzog building was added to Kingston Plaza and the store relocated to its current location from Wall Street.
+- In 1971, the current Herzog building was added to the Kingston Plaza.
+The store relocated to its current location from Wall Street.

-- In 1985 Bradley Jordan, joined his grandfather, Robert Herzog in running the day-to-day operations of the ever growing Herzog Supply Co. enterprise.
-He took over as President following his grandfather’s death in 1992 and was joined, in the business, by his brother, Todd, shortly thereafter.
-In 1995 Herzog’s affiliated itself with the nationally advertised True Value Company, a member owned co-op that insured the buying power necessary to compete with the national big box chains.
-During the same period, Herzog’s Home Center underwent comprehensive remodeling which included the addition of its Garden Center and computerization of its retail operations.
-Later Herzog’s opened a Service Center for power equipment while expanding their sales of lawn mowers to tractors, snow blowers, chainsaws, generators and other power equipment.
+- In 1985, Bradley Jordan joined his grandfather, Robert Herzog, in running the day-to-day operations of the ever-growing Herzog Supply Co. enterprise.
+He took over as President following his grandfather’s death in 1992.
+Bradley was joined in the business by his brother, Todd, shortly thereafter.
+In 1995, Herzog’s partnered itself with the nationally advertised True Value Company.
+This member-owned co-op guaranteed the buying power necessary to compete with the national big box chains.
+During the same period, Herzog’s Home Center underwent complete and thorough remodeling.
+The remodeling included the addition of its Garden Center and the computerization of its retail operations.
+Later, Herzog’s opened a Service Center for power equipment.
+This went together with expanding their sales of lawn mowers to tractors, of snow blowers to chainsaws, and of generators to other power equipment.

 - Continuing to expand its original product line, Herzog’s opened Hudson Valley Paint and Decorating on Rt.
-55 in Poughkeepsie in 1995 and added a Wappinger’s location in Lawrence Farms in 1998.
+55 in Poughkeepsie in 1995.
+A Wappinger’s location in Lawrence Farms was also added in 1998.

-- Expansion with its paint and decorating concept stores continued in 2002 with the acquisition of Miller Paint, a 70-year old paint dealer in the Capital District.
-Currently Miller Paint & Decorating locations are Central Ave. in Albany and Route 9 in Latham.
+- Expansion with its paint and decorating concept stores continued in 2002 with the acquisition of Miller Paint : a 70-year old paint dealer in the Capital District.
+Currently, Miller Paint & Decorating locations are on Central Ave. in Albany and also on Route 9 in Latham.

-- 2006 welcomed further enhancements to the existing Herzog site in Kingston Plaza with the state-of-the-art Kitchen and Bath Design Center.
-Combined with the Home Decorating Department and a newly renovated Paint Department, these areas employ more than a dozen people dedicated to Kitchen/Bath and Home Design services and sales, including free design and consultations.
+- 2006 welcomed further enhancements to the existing Herzog site in the Kingston Plaza.
+This included the state-of-the-art Kitchen and Bath Design Center.
+Together with the Home Decorating Department and a newly renovated Paint Department, these areas employ more than a dozen people dedicated to Kitchen/Bath and Home Design services and sales, including free design and consultations.

 - 2009 – Herzog’s employs 100 local employees with annual sales in excess of 20 million dollars.
 2013 brought a re-branding for their 4 satellite paint stores and the home center business located in Kingston.
-In order to be more cohesive in business and marketing strategies all stores are now under one name; Herzog’s Home and Paint Centers.
+In order to be more uniform in business and marketing strategies, all stores are now under one name: Herzog’s Home and Paint Centers.